lockpicksecurity/lockpicksecurity.github.io/_posts/2024-11-18-SANS-Holiday-Hack-Challenge-2024.md

 ## ELF Connect (Hard)
 The hints suggest that we need to beat an impossible High score.
-Looking at the code at initialization of variables we find that the variable score contains our score and as such is subject to manipulation to beat that highScore variable.
+Looking at the code at initialization of variables we find that the variable score contains our score and as such is subject to manipulation to beat that "highScore" variable.

 <p><img src="{{site.baseurl}}/images/sans2024/image003.png"></p>

-On line 247 the score variable is updated by 100 once a successful combination submission is made so we set a breakpoint in Dev tool’s debugger on that line.
+On line 247 the "score" variable is updated by 100 once a successful combination submission is made so we set a breakpoint in Dev tool’s debugger on that line.

 <p><img src="{{site.baseurl}}/images/sans2024/image006.png"></p>